 Rare Blood Disorders Pipeline

-Sanofi believes all patients should have access to therapy.
-Together with Sobi, the company expanded its support of the World Federation of Hemophilia Humanitarian Aid Program in 2021 by pledging to donate up to 500 million international units (IUs) of clotting factor for five years, fulfilling their 2014 pledge to donate up to 1 billion IUs of factor for humanitarian use.
+Because we believe all patients should have access to therapy, we’re also partnering with Sobi to support the World Federation of Hemophilia Humanitarian Aid Program.
+We’ve pledged to donate up to 500 million international units (IUs) of clotting factor for five years, fulfilling their 2014 pledge to donate up to 1 billion IUs of factor for humanitarian use.
 This is an important step toward providing a predictable supply of therapies to people in need.